ManojG1978/aks-training/README.md

   --min-count 1 \
   --max-count 2
 ```

 [For more information, refer docs](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler)

-## Lab 14: Navigating the native K8s administration portal

-1) Switch to cluster-admin credentials\
-`az aks get-credentials -a --resource-group aks-training --name aks-training-cluster`
-2) Download the Kubeconfig from the console menu.
-It is located at /$HOME/.kube/config
-3) Run the command to access the K8s Admin portal\
-`az aks browse --resource-group aks-training --name aks-training-cluster`
-4) When asked for credentials, choose KubeConfig and select the file you downloaded.
-The portal should now show up.

-## Lab 15: Monitoring and Alerts with Container Insights/Azure Monitor
+## Lab 14: Monitoring and Alerts with Container Insights/Azure Monitor

 1) When we setup the cluster earlier in the lab, we had enabled Container Insights.
 If not, you can go to the Insights blade on the portal for your AKS cluster and enable it.
 It might take 5-10 minutes for the data to show up.
 2) Review the Cluster, Nodes, Controllers, Containers and Deployment tabs respectively.